AztecProtocol/aztec-packages/docs/docs/dev_docs/privacy/main.md

 Naturally, the private data tree is continuously changing as new transactions take place and their new notes are appended.
 Most notably, the sibling path for every leaf in the tree changes every time a new leaf is appended.

-If a user runs their own public node, there's no problem: they can query the latest sibling path for their note(s) from their own machine without leaking any information to the outside world.
+If a user runs their own node, there's no problem: they can query the latest sibling path for their note(s) from their own machine without leaking any information to the outside world.

-But if a user is not running their own public node, they would need to query the very-latest sibling path of their note(s) from some 3rd-party public node.
+But if a user is not running their own node, they would need to query the very-latest sibling path of their note(s) from some 3rd-party node.
 In order to query the sibling path of a leaf, the leaf's index needs to be provided as an argument.
 Revealing the leaf's index to a 3rd-party trivially reveals exactly the note(s) you're about to read.
 And since those notes were created in some prior transaction, the 3rd-party will be able to link you with that prior transaction.
 Suppose then that the 3rd-party also serviced the creator of said prior transaction: the 3rd-party will slowly be able to link more and more transactions, and gain more and more insight into a network which is meant to be private!

 We're [researching](../../about_aztec/roadmap/engineering_roadmap.md) cryptographic ways to enable users to retrieve sibling paths from 3rd-parties without revealing leaf indices.